Josh Jung Player Props: Rangers vs. White Sox

 White Sox Pitching Rankings

-- The White Sox have a 4.52 team ERA that ranks 23rd among all MLB pitching staffs.
+- The White Sox have the 23rd-ranked team ERA among all MLB pitching staffs (4.54).

-- White Sox pitchers combine to give up 100 total home runs at a rate of 1.4 per game (fifth-most in the league).
+- The White Sox give up the fifth-most home runs in baseball (101 total, 1.3 per game).

 © 2023 Data Skrive.
 All rights reserved.